rozmar/jGCaMP8_ground_truth_dataset/README.md

 # how to download and use the jGCaMP8 ground truth dataset (NWB_tutorial.ipynb)

-## To install this script and dependencies, type in terminal (in a directory you want to have this script):
+## To install this script and dependencies, type in terminal or anaconda prompt:
 ```
 git clone https://github.com/rozmar/jGCaMP8_ground_truth_dataset.git
 conda create --name GCaMP8Mouse dandi pynwb h5py hdf5 matplotlib python=3.8 --channel=conda-forge